Sign Up

 Author: Linda J. Cowan (PHD, ARNP, FNP-BC, CWS)

 It is evident from the scientific literature that PUs are painful, prone to infection, reduce the quality of life, and create a worldwide economic dilemma (Maklebust, 2005).
-Health care costs related to managing and treating chronic wounds (including PUs) in the US exceed $20 billion annually (AHRQ, 2014).
-While the quality of health care and medical technology has improved in the United States during the past 20 years, facility-acquired pressure ulcers have not been eliminated (Rondinelli et al., 2018).
+While healthcare and medical technology have improved in the United States during the past 20 years, facility-acquired PUs have not been eliminated (Rondinelli et al., 2018).
 Concurrent with this advancing technology, modern-day patients live longer and are typically hospitalized with higher acuity levels than patients hospitalized years ago.
-Healthcare organizations must continuously improve to adequately impact this important quality of care indicator (NDNQI, 2019).
+Healthcare organizations must continuously improve this important quality of care indicator (National Database of Nursing Quality Indicators [NDNQI], n.d.).

 Etiology of Pressure Ulcers